Felix-Yan/BasicClassifier/README.md

 # BasicMachineLearning
-Basic machine learning implementations about k-nearest neighbour, decision tree learning and perceptron.
+Basic classifier by using k-nearest neighbour.